atom/github/docs/rfcs/XXX-pull-request-review.md

 * Line comments within the review are rendered: _with a vertical blue bar_ before the file has been opened and the corresponding decoration is visible; _with a vertical grey bar_ after the file and decoration have been seen; and _with a vertical green bar_ after the comment has been marked "resolved" with the control on its decoration.
 * The review summary bubble and line comment lists are greyed out if a different `IssueishDetailItem` is activated.

-If a new review has been started locally, it appears at the top of the "Reviews" section within this tile:
+If a pending review is present, it appears at the top of the "Reviews" section within this tile:

 ![pending-review](https://user-images.githubusercontent.com/378023/46275946-9bd69680-c599-11e8-9889-66c35458286a.png)

 * The review summary is a TextEditor that may be used to compose a summary comment.
 * Choosing "Cancel" dismisses the review and any comments made.
 If there are local review comments that will be lost, a confirmation prompt is shown first.
 * Choosing "Submit review" submits the drafted review to GitHub.

+If there is no pending review, the tile instead displays a control to create one.

 ### IssueishDetailItem